swharden/SWHarden.com/content/blog/2024-02-19-local-ai-chat-csharp.md

 ## Document Ingestion with Local Storage

-Users who run the code above to perform document ingestion will find that it takes a long time to ingest large documents (on the oder of minutes), and restarting the program requires reanalyzing those files all over again.
+Users who run the code above to perform document ingestion will find that it takes a long time to ingest large documents (on the order of minutes), and restarting the program requires reanalyzing those files all over again.

-The Kernel Memory package has functionality to allow allows the information gathered from documents to be stored, then re-loaded into memory almost instantly the next time the program is loaded.
+The Kernel Memory package has functionality that allows the information gathered from documents to be stored, then re-loaded into memory almost instantly the next time the program is started.
 There are extensions to allow memory to be stored in various cloud engines and databases (Azure AI Search, Elasticsearch, Postgres, SQL Server, etc.), but in this example we will store and retrieve this information using the local filesystem.

-To enable local storage of ingested document information for quick retrieval, modify the code example above to include the `WithSimpleFileStorage()` and `WithSimpleVectorDb()` methods when building the kernel memory:
+To enable local storage of ingested document information for quick retrieval, modify the code example above to build the kernel memory as shown here:

 ```cs
 SimpleFileStorageConfig storageConfig = new()